nathanpeck/nodejs-aws-workshop/2 - Elastic Beanstalk/README.md

 ![EB init](./images/configure-elastic-beanstalk.png)

 The command line tool will automatically detect that this is a Node.js application.
+Note that for consistency please make sure you choose the "us-east-2" region for deployment.
+At the time of writing this workshop "us-east-2" is #13 in the menu.

 &nbsp;